project-imprimis/libprimis/doc/interface.md

-# The Imprimis Interface Specification
+# The Libprimis Interface Specification

 #### Note that this is a draft and subject to expansion and modification.